31 October and 1 and 2 November are called, colloquially (not

-The days of the dead center around All Saints' Day (also known as All Hallows')
+The days of the dead center around All Saints' Day (also known as All

-All Hallows', we remember the saved souls who are in
+the day after All Hallows', called "All Souls' Day," we remember the saved souls who are in

-Purgatory being cleansed of the temporal effects of their sins before
+Purgatory, being cleansed of the temporal effects of their sins before

 is one on which we unofficially remember the damned and the reality of

 Hell.
 The schema, then, for the Days of the Dead looks like this:

 Hell and how to avoid it.

-||set aside to
+||set aside to officially

-our great Saints, including those whose names are unknown to us and, so,
+great Saints, including those whose names are unknown to us and, so,

 are not canonized